 The Bill is currently at Stage 2.
 On September 26th 2017 the Cabinet Secretary for Education Kirsty Williams said the Bill was expected to pass into law by Autumn 2019 (LINK page 32).

 Sinclairs Law is holding a free information event in Cardiff on December 15th 2017, book early to avoid disappointment.
 LINK

 Read more about the timescales here, including link to summary August update which explains that the Minister has accepted 32 of the 47 recommendations from the Children, Young People and Education Committee, accepted a further four in principle, rejected seven and is still considering four others.
 The four that are still under consideration include making it more explicit within the Bill’s definition of ALN that medical conditions are to be deemed as ALN if they meet the criteria within that definition.
 Other recommendations still under consideration include extending the remit of the Tribunal to include power to direct health bodies.

-The Welsh Government has run into difficulties over costings, following concerns raised by SNAP Cymru about dispute resolution and appeals.
+The Welsh Government ran into difficulties over costings, following concerns raised by SNAP Cymru about dispute resolution and appeals.
 It has been reported that anticipated savings are down from £14.2 million to £3.7 million.
-The Welsh Government will now delay moving the financial resolution, see Record of Proceedings June 6 2017
+The Welsh Government had to delay moving the financial resolution, see Record of Proceedings June 6 2017

 Previously, in July 2016 the Welsh Government published a commentary on responses to the 2015 Additional Learning Needs consultation.
 At the same time, Alun Davies, Minister for Lifelong Learning and Welsh Language noted "misunderstandings of our intentions or the anticipated practical impact of our proposals" as well as "direct concerns about specific aspects of the proposals" I blogged what parents were saying here